Peru eyes tougher penalties for polluting industries

 Peru is a top exporter of gold, silver, copper, zinc and tin, among other metals, and the mining sector draws billions of dollars in foreign investment that critics say has not always trickled down to people in poor rural towns.

 "The willingness to at least double the maximum possible penalty (for environmental infractions) exists in this administration," Environment Minister Manuel Pulgar-Vidal told reporters.
-"We are working hard to strengthen enforcement."
+"We are working hard to stregthen enforcement."

 Current fines can run from 2 million soles($769,000) to 30 million soles.

-In late June, a pipeline pumping a toxic slurry from the copper mine Antamina burst, sickening more than 200 locals, and last week the zinc mine Atacocha spilled mining waste over several kilometers into the Huallaga River in the Amazon.
+In late June, a pipeline pumping a toxic slurry from the copper mine Antamina burst, sickening more than 200 locals , and last week the zinc mine Atacocha spilled mining waste over several kilomters into the Huallaga River in the Amazon.

 The environment ministry's oversight body, OEFA, is investigating both incidents, but Pulgar-Vidal said his ministry needs better tools, like bigger fines and a faster process for imposing them.